nsg-ethz/FANcY/tofino/README.md

     $ pip list | grep scapy
     scapy  2.4.3
     ```
-4. Configure sender and receiver `IPs` and `ARP` table.
-For that you can use [`scripts/server_setup.sh`](./scripts/server_setup.sh) utility.
-Do the same for both sender and receiver, but swap the ips and use the mac address of the other side.
+4. Configure sender and receiver `IPs` and `ARP` table (just in case ARP messages are not being flooded).
+For that you
+   can use [`scripts/server_setup.sh`](./scripts/server_setup.sh) utility.
+Do the same for both sender and receiver, but
+   swap the ips and use the mac address of the other side.
+For example:
     ```
     cd ~/fancy/scripts/
     ./server_setup.sh <intf> <src ip> <dst ip> <dst mac>
     ```
-5. Make sure you have the `env variables` pointing to `SDE 9.2.0`.
+5. Make sure you have the `env variables` pointing to `SDE 9.2.0` in both tofino switches.
     ```
     $ echo $SDE
     /data/bf-sde-9.2.0